Fire Pit Buyer’s Guide: Types, Sizes, & Materials Of Outdoor Fire Bowls, Tables, & Pits

 Space Available

-One of the most significant factors to determine the correct size and style of fire pit is the space that you have available.
+One of the most significant factors in determining the correct size and style of fire pit is the space that you have available.

 • What purpose are you using it for?